Choose Redox

 {% hint style="info" %}

-The JSON object of Redox and its internal JSON objects can be enabled or disabled using [enabled-keyword](https://devdocs.olisystems.com/chemistry-model-files/chembuilder-api/supporting-information-for-chembuilder/enabled-keyword "mention")
+The JSON object of Redox and its internal JSON objects can be enabled or disabled using ["enabled" Keyword](/chemistry-model-files/chembuilder-api/supporting-information-for-chembuilder/enabled-keyword.md)

 {% endhint %}